SnehaRayudu07/Snake-Game/README.md

-# Snake-Game Implementation using python
+# Snake-Game
+Simple code for snake game using python.